isomerpages/govtech-stp/_travellers-from-brunei/00a-atp-requirements-and-process.md

 ### **Overview**

 On 21 August 2020, Singapore announced the lifting of border restrictions to allow entry of visitors travelling from Brunei Darussalam.
-Foreigners who are are short-term visitors travelling from these countries may seek entry into Singapore by applying for an Air Travel Pass.
+Foreigners who are short-term visitors travelling from these countries may seek entry into Singapore by applying for an Air Travel Pass.

 Singapore Citizens, Singapore Permanent Residents, and Singapore Long Term Pass holders are <u><b>not</b></u> required to apply for an Air Travel Pass to travel to Singapore from these countries.
 However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies before travelling to Singapore.